No Shame in That

 Jesus won’t force you in, but once you say yes, he brings you in.
 He shows you what your God-given mission in life is, and he gives you what it takes to stick with it.
 His Spirit moves into your life and you become a worthy spiritual descendant of Abraham, the father of trust.

 That is what the rest of your life will be about—finding out what Jesus meant when he said, “Trust me!
 Follow me!”
-You won’t get to focus on protecting yourself from human shame anymore, but you will live more courageously and honorably than you ever could have lived on your own, and no matter what comes, you will have the peace God gives to those he honors.
+You won’t get to focus on protecting yourself from human shame anymore, but you will live more courageously and honorably than you ever could have lived on your own.
+No matter what comes, you will have the peace God gives to those who know what they are worth in his eyes.
 There is no shame in that.

 More about what it means to say, SYNC me!